fotux/personal-portfolio/README.md

 https://fotux.github.io/personal-portfolio/

 This website was built using JavaScript and Tailwind CSS.
-To enable github pages streaming, all files were copied into the docs/ folder.
+To enable Github pages streaming, all files were copied into the docs/ folder.
 As a result, the code is currently a bit messy — but functional.
 (Mobile layout is not yet configured.)

 The site is intended to introduce myself and showcase the projects I’ve built.